 Memory of Water was sold to 21 languages to date, and it has also been nominated for the Philip K. Dick Award, the Arthur C. Clarke Award recognizing the best science fiction novel published in the UK in 2014, and the Golden Tentacle award.
 In addition, Itäranta has been included on the Honor List of the James Tiptree, Jr. Award.

 Itäranta’s cv is an eclectic mix of writing-related activities, including stints as a columnist, theatre critic, press officer and dramaturge.
 Her poems, short stories, articles and essays have appeared in anthologies, film magazines and science fiction magazines in the UK and Finland.
-She lives in Canterbury, in the United Kingdom.
+She now lives in Finland after 14 years in the United Kingdom.